terragrids/dapp/README.md

 If users click on the Mint option, they will see an NFT Mint dialog.
 From there, they can select an image, enter the type of NFT, its name and description, and more information based on its type, e.g. nominal power in TerraWatts (TRW) for Terracells, or map position for Terralands.

-When users submit an NFT for minting, first the image and the NFT metadata is uploaded and pinned to Pinata IPFS.
+When users submit an NFT for minting, first the image and the NFT metadata is uploaded and pinned to Infura IPFS.
 A new ARC3 Algorand Standard Asset is minted and the IPFS URL of the NFT metadata is used as the ARC3 ASA URL.

 https://user-images.githubusercontent.com/2437709/185980778-f26c1e81-489e-4cf7-ae95-5f15e0284f81.mov

-Once minted, the NFT is on AlgoExplorer and Pinata IPFS.
+Once minted, the NFT is on AlgoExplorer and Infura IPFS.

 https://user-images.githubusercontent.com/2437709/185982775-f1177418-29fc-4fe2-bfc5-7d18027aac36.mov